apricote/flatcar-packer-hcloud/README.md

 # Create a new server
 # If you have, you can specify an Ignition config with `--user-data-from-file ignition-user.json`
 $ hcloud server create --name flatcar-test --image $SNAPSHOT_ID --type cx11 --ssh-key <your-key>
-# Takes a minute or two
+# Wait about a minute or two for the server to be started

 # Now you can login, the following is a helper that calls `ssh` with the public ipv4 address of the server
 $ hcloud server ssh flatcar-test